electron/packager/docs/api.md

 *String*

 The human-readable copyright line for the app.
-Maps to the `LegalCopyright` metadata property on Windows, and `NSHumanReadableCopyright` on OS X.
+Maps to the `LegalCopyright` metadata property on Windows, and `NSHumanReadableCopyright` on macOS.

 ##### `appVersion`

 *String*

 The release version of the application.
 By default the `version` property in the `package.json` is used but it can be overridden with this argument.
 If neither are provided, the version of Electron will be used.
-Maps to the `ProductVersion` metadata property on Windows, and `CFBundleShortVersionString` on OS X.
+Maps to the `ProductVersion` metadata property on Windows, and `CFBundleShortVersionString` on macOS.

 #### `arch`